qianduoduolr/FGVC/README.md

 git clone https://github.com/davisvideochallenge/davis2017-evaluation.git && cd davis2017-evaluation
 python setup.py develop
 ```
+ -->
+ For convenience, we provide a [Dockerfile](docker/Dockerfile).
+Alternatively, you can install all required packages manually.
+Our code is based on [mmcv](https://github.com/open-mmlab/mmcv) framework and [Spa-then-Temp](https://github.com/SamsungLabs/imvoxelnet).
+You can refer to those repositories for more information.

 ## License
 This work is licensed under MIT license.
 See the [LICENSE](LICENSE) for details.